entipe/Minga-Live/_includes/intro.en.md

 From **Patagonia to the mountains of Mexico**, communities are uprising.
 They denounce the **destruction of their territories and their lives**.
 Drawing on their cultural heritage, they organize themselves to stop the carnage and to **create inspiring solutions**.
 The documentary Minga is an echo of these voices of resistance.

 Pauline and Damien spent **two years with them** and let them have total freedom of speech.
+Their testimonials, coming from so many different lands, weave a common story, colored with wisdom and determination.
 The shooting was done with the smallest ecological footprint possible (land and sea routes only).